 Application tip: add 2-3 drops into your moisturizer morning and night - except for your SPF moisturizers, as this will affect the SPF efficacy.

-Application tip: add at the end of your regime to seal-in your products and protect your skin from the environment.
+Application tip: add at the end of your regime to seal in your products and protect your skin from the environment.

 One Bar to Rule Them All

-Our planet is in dire straits with the skincare industry being one of the biggest contenders causing its demise.
+Our planet is in dire straits, with the skincare industry being one of the biggest contenders causing its demise.
 So to combat this issue, we have done the legwork to bring forth ethical companies that are innovating the space.

-DEW MTY is one of these companies.
+Dew Mighty is one of these companies.

-Written by Emma Masotti.
-Emma is an Australian now living in Austin, TX, and has been a trained esthetician for over 15 years.
-She is a sustainable skincare writer, educating and building awareness around proper skin health that doesn't cost the earth.
+Emma Jade has been a trained esthetician for over 15 years.
+She is a sustainable skincare writer, educating and building awareness around proper skin health that doesn't cost the Earth.